weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

    cl::ParseCommandLineOptions(argc, argv, "TPDE ORC JIT Compiler\n");
 ```

-We should also guard access to our underlying buffers:
+We also need to guard access to our underlying buffers:
 ```diff
 @@ -35,15 +35,19 @@ public:
    }